Combinatorial Space Trajectories

 Video of the 45+1-"Johnson Tour" for GTOC-4

-Screenshot from the endphase of the 46+1-solution by Jena University.
+Screenshot from the final phase of a 46+1-solution by Jena University

 Video of the 46+1-"Jena Tour" for GTOC-4